Rohit-Sevalkar/SQL-Monopoly-Game/README.md

 - Special game conditions for dice rolls and player movements.

 ## Schema and ER Diagram
-Details of the relational schema and ER diagram are included in the attached files, explaining the design choices and database structure tailored for simulating Monopoly.
+Details of the relational database schema and ER diagram are included in the attached files, explaining the design choices and database structure tailored for simulating Monopoly.

 ## Installation & Usage